EmmaUmeh/HandlingJSON-Docs/JsonHandling.md

                                 export default Table;

-We are have list of employees in our React App.
+7. Check your browser, we now have list of employees in our React App.

 ![TableImg](/TableReact.png "TableImg")

- i hope it helps.

  Thanks for reading❤.

  Follow my twitter page for more <https://twitter.com/ElonLostSon>